Wednesday, January 14, 2026

 It Took 50 Years, But 'The Farm' Commune's Hippie Ideals Are Finally Mainstream

-But unlike other high-profile communes that often morphed into dangerous (or murderous) cults, The Farm kept its leaders mostly in check, focusing instead on becoming self-sufficient through communal infrastructure, organic farming, a plant-based diet, and natural childbirth.
+But unlike other high-profile communes that often morphed into dangerous cults, The Farm kept its leaders mostly in check, focusing instead on becoming self-sufficient through communal infrastructure, organic farming, a plant-based diet, and natural childbirth.

 Natural childbirth